History of OECD in Timeline

 In 2013, the OECD decided to open membership talks with Colombia and Latvia.

-2013: OECD Observer Crossword Introduced
+2013: Introduction of OECD Observer Crossword

-In March 2014, the OECD halted membership talks with Russia in response to Russia's role in that year's Crimean Annexation and continuous human and civil rights abuses.
+In March 2014, the OECD halted membership talks with Russia in response to Russia's role in that year's Crimean annexation and continuous human and civil rights abuses.

-July 2014: OECD Data Portal Public Release
+July 2014: OECD Data Portal Publicly Released

 2015: OECD Opens Talks with Costa Rica and Lithuania

-July 2016: Latvia Becomes a Member
+July 2016: Latvia Becomes a Member of the OECD

 On 1 July 2016, Latvia became a member of the OECD.

-As of 2017, OECD Member countries collectively comprised 62.2% of global nominal GDP (USD 49.6 trillion) and 42.8% of global GDP (Int$54.2 trillion) at purchasing power parity.
+As of 2017, OECD member countries collectively comprised 62.2% of global nominal GDP (USD 49.6 trillion) and 42.8% of global GDP (Int$54.2 trillion) at purchasing power parity.

 May 2018: Colombia Signs Accession Agreement

-July 2018: Lithuania Becomes a Member
+July 2018: Lithuania Becomes a Member of the OECD

 On 5 July 2018, Lithuania became a member of the OECD.

-In his letter of 5 February 2019, Donald Johnston, OECD Secretary-General (1996–2006), noted that Shigehara's "book is very important for the OECD where there is little living institutional memory".
+In his letter of 5 February 2019, Donald Johnston, OECD Secretary-General (1996–2006), noted that Kumiharu Shigehara's "book is very important for the OECD where there is little living institutional memory".

-2019: OECD Observer Last Issued
+2019: Last Issue of OECD Observer Published

-April 2020: Colombia Becomes a Member
+April 2020: Colombia Becomes a Member of the OECD

 May 2020: OECD Extends Invitation to Costa Rica